 We may offer incentives from time to time, at our discretion, in order to introduce you to covered programs and services available under this Plan.
-The purpose of these incentives include, but is not limited to, making you aware of cost effective benefit options or services, helping you achieve your best health, and encouraging you to update member-related information.
+We may also offer, at our discretion, the ability for you to participate in certain voluntary health or condition-focused digital applications or use other technology based interactive tool, or receive educational information in order to help you stay engaged and motivated, manage your health, and assist in your overall health and well-being.
+The purpose of these programs and incentives include, but are not limited to, making you aware of cost effective benefit options or services, helping you achieve your best health, and encouraging you to update member-related information.
 These incentives may be offered in various forms such as retailer coupons, gift cards, health related merchandise, and discounts on fees or Member cost shares.
-Acceptance of these incentives is voluntary as long as Anthem offers the incentives program.
-We may discontinue an incentive for a particular covered program or service at any time.
+Acceptance of these incentives is voluntary as long as the Claims Administrator offers the incentives program.
+We may discontinue a program or an incentive for a particular covered program or service at any time.
 If you have any questions about whether receipt of an incentive or retailer coupon results in taxable income to you, we recommend that you consult your tax advisor.